 This key will help you as it will tell you that either the date is in the Old Style (Julian calendar), or the New Style (Gregorian calendar).

 When is the New Year?

 There is though one more issue that you will need to be mindful of.
-And that is our ancestors did not actually celebrate the New Year on January 1st.
+And that is there was no celebration for New Year on January 1st.